dtomic28/dtomic28/readme.md

 - 🌱 I’m currently learning **Next.js**

-- 👨‍💻 All of my projects are available at [www.dtomic.com](www.dtomic.com)
+- 👨‍💻 All of my projects are available at [My Website](https://www.dtomic.com)

 - 📫 How to reach me **danijeltomic2004@gmail.com**